-Mr Chang See Hiang, who was the Deputy Chairman, assumed the role of Board Chairman on 31 December 2021 when Mr Lim Ming Seong stepped down as the Board Chairman as part of the board renewal process.
+The Chairman of the Company is Mr Chang See Hiang.
 Mr Chang, who is a Non-Executive Independent Director, is not related to the CEO.
 As the Chairman, he bears primary responsibility for leading the Board to ensure its effectiveness on all aspects of its role including setting the agenda for Board meetings with input from Management.
 The Chairman also exercises control over the quality, quantity and timeliness of information flow between the Board and Management to encourage constructive relations within the Board and between the Board and Management.
 To promote a culture of openness and debate at the Board, he ensures that adequate time is available for discussion of all agenda items, in particular, strategic issues, and also facilitates the effective contribution of the Non-Executive Directors.
-At the Annual General Meeting ("AGM") and other shareholder meetings, he plays a pivotal role in fostering constructive dialogue between shareholders, the Board and Management.
+At the AGM and other shareholder meetings, he plays a pivotal role in fostering constructive dialogue between shareholders, the Board and Management.
 The Chairman also promotes high standards of corporate governance for the Company, with the support of the Board, Company Secretary and Management.